xixixao/malice/malice_language_specification.md

 We are basing our specification on the provided example files.
 The examples are syntactically valid according to our specification, and the semantics we provide will produce the same errors and results.

-## Language Semantics
+## Language Overview

-Here we introduce key concepts of the MAlice language including examples.
+Here we introduce key concepts of the MAlice language including examples which ilustrate its basic syntax.
+We assume basic knowledge

 ### Functions

 MAlice is a language with single-level function definitions.

-MAlice programs need to define a function named "hatta", which is the main entry point of execution.
+MAlice programs need to define a function named *hatta*, which is the main entry point of execution.

+The body of a function is enclosed between the *opened* and *closed* keywords:

     The looking-glass hatta ()
     opened